bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### JOINS pt.
 2

 Remember, **JOINS** are only applicable if there is something to compare the two tables to each other.
 If there is nothing to compare, you simply need to use a **UNION** statement, or, more drastically, create a brand new table with which to house your results.
-Let’s look at a few more examples of JOINS before we move onto our final questions.
+Let's look at a few more examples of JOINS before we move onto our final questions.

 **JOINS** do not have to just be used for **SELECT** statements, they can be used for **UPDATE** and **ALTER** statements as well.
 Here is an example of how it would be used with an **UPDATE** statement.